 Flying drones isn’t rocket science, and in many cases having an up-to-date knowledge of the Drone Code and a dose of good old fashioned common sense will keep you, your drone and everyone safe.

 There are also a number of third-party apps that make safe flight planning quick and easy.
-So here are two apps that are essential for everyone, whether you're flying a drone for fun or commercially (if you’re a Permission for Commercial Operations (PfCO) licence holder).
-And best of all, they’re both free:
+Here are two apps that are essential for everyone, whether you're flying a drone for fun or commercially.
+And best of all, they’re both free.

 UK drone laws: the apps to download